Deep conditional distribution learning via conditional F\"ollmer flow: Introduction

-\item Secondly, under some mild conditions, we demonstrate that the distribution of the generated samples will converge in probability to the target conditional distribution with a certain rate, which is rarely observed in previous works.
-Several similar results have emerged in the analysis of general SDE-based methods, while in the context of ODE-based counterparts, comparable analytical findings primarily surface when assuming uncheckable regularity of the target velocity field \citep{chen2023restoration, chen2023probability}.
-As for the conditional scenario, \cite{huang2023conditional} has extended the SDE/ODE-based methods \citep{albergo2023stochastic} and conducted stability analysis of their proposed SDE.
+Secondly, under some mild conditions, we demonstrate that the distribution of the generated samples will converge in probability to the target conditional distribution with a certain rate, a result rarely seen for ODE-based methods.
+While similar theoretical guarantees exist for SDE-based methods in unconditional scenario, analyses for their ODE-based counterparts in unconditional scenario often rely on some `uncheckable' regularity assumptions.
+Specifically, prior works for unconditional sampling may directly posit that the true velocity field or score function possesses Lipschitz continuity \citep{chen2023probability}, second-order smoothness \citep{chen2023restoration}, or specific time regularity \citep{gao2024convergence}.
+Also, some assumptions are made about the estimated score or velocity field, for instance, requiring it to be Lipschitz continuous \citep{chen2023probability, albergo2022building, benton2024error}.
+Moreover, many existing error analyses do not consider all sources of error.
+They may focus on a single source, such as ODE perturbation \citep{albergo2022building, albergo2023stochastic} or numerical discretization \citep{chen2023restoration}, or are conditioned on an already small $L^2$ estimation error of the score or velocity field rather than deriving it from a learning process \citep{chen2023probability, benton2024error, gao2024convergence, li2024towards}.
+As for the conditional scenario, \cite{huang2023conditional} have extended the SDE/ODE-based methods \citep{albergo2023stochastic} and conducted stability analysis of their proposed SDE.
 However, their analysis depends on the examination of two separate neural networks and fails to account for errors introduced by sampling algorithms.
-More importantly, such analysis framework only works for the SDE-based method but is not applicable to the ODE-based method.
+More importantly, such analysis framework only works for the SDE-based methods but is not applicable to the ODE-based methods.
+Our work distinguishes itself by taking a more foundational approach: we first derive the regularity of the true velocity field from elementary properties of the data distribution, and then provide a comprehensive end-to-end analysis that explicitly bounds the velocity field estimation error from data and combines it with perturbation, discretization, and approximation errors to form an overall error bound.
 To the best of our knowledge, our work presents the first in-depth convergence analysis of ODE-based conditional generative methods.